 Output How?
 Who is in charge?
-Details Outcome Objective Evidence Scale of communications and marketing Creation of alliances with local governments (mayors' and departmental governors), the country brand, and the World Cocoa and Derivatives Tourism Destinations Network to scale communication and marketing of cacao agrotourism in the region.
-Marketing Coordinator Diversification of marketing channels and communication with tourists in other regions of the world Increased tourist market Establish payments for environmental services Creation of an incentive system (payments for environmental services) for farms interested in the preservation, conservation, and restoration of environmental services.
-Sustainability Auditor Recognition and award of incentives for the implementation of sustainable best practices Social, Economic and Environmental: Cleaner and increased supply of water in terms of quantity or quality.
+Details Outcome Objective Evidence Scale of communicat ions and marketing Creation of alliances with local governments (mayors' and departmental governors), the country brand, and the World Cocoa and Derivatives Tourism Destinations Network to scale communications and marketing of cacao agritourism in the region.
+Marketing Coordinator Diversification of marketing channels and communication with tourists in other regions of the world Increased tourist market

+Output How?
+Who is in charge?
+Details Outcome Objective Evidence Establish payments for environment al services Creation of an incentive system (payments for environmental services) for farms interested in the preservation, conservation, and restoration of environmental services Sustainability Auditor Recognition and award of incentives for the implementation of sustainable best practices Social, Economic and Environmental: Cleaner and increased supply of water in terms of quantity or quality.
 Conserved and enriched biological diversity that inhabits strategic areas and ecosystems.
 Greenhouse gas mitigation.
-Payments for environment al services

-Seek International Trade The association begins international trade.
-Cacao Association Increase awareness at the international level of producing and delivering quality cacao beans that are sustainable by selling directly to international customers Diversified and increased economic benefits Install Solar Panels in the farms Installation of solar panels on the community's cacao farms.
-Planning and Project Management Office (PMO) Sourcing clean energy by creating a self- sufficient community ecosystem in the long term Regenerated land and on going sustainable best practices Hacienda La Florida Case Build Cacao transformation centre Construction of a center for transforming cacao into byproducts (confectionery, organic fertilizer, and handicrafts) using bio- building.
-Planning and Project Management Office (PMO) Development of sub-products from cacao Enhanced social, economical and environmental benefits within the community Zero-waste processing processes for cacao waste
+Payments for environmental services Seek International Trade The association begins international trade Cacao Association Increase awareness at the international level of producing and delivering quality cacao beans that are sustainable by selling directly to international customers Diversified and increased economic benefits

+Output How?
+Who is in charge?
+Details Outcome Objective Evidence Install Solar Panels in the farms Installation of solar panels on the community's cacao farms.
+Planning and Project Management Office (PMO) Sourcing clean energy by creating a self sufficient community ecosystem in the long term Regenerated land and on going sustainable best practices Hacienda La Florida Case Build Cacao transformation centre Construction of a center for transforming cacao into byproducts (confectionery, organic fertilizer, and handicrafts) using bio building Planning and Project Management Office (PMO) Development of sub-products from cacao Enhanced social, economical and environmental benefits within the community Zero-waste processing processes for cacao waste Participate in International Fairs Participation of the association in international cacao, chocolate, and tourism fairs Planning Leadership team and Board of Directors Awareness and positioning of the community within the international market Identify and map international collaborators and buyers, further boosting exports International recognition of cacao sustainability certifications.
+Partners in Transformation Import Promotion Desk

-Participate in International Fairs Participation of the association in international cacao, chocolate, and tourism fairs.
-Planning Leadership team and Board of Directors Awareness and positioning of the community within the international market Identify and map international collaborators and buyers, further boosting exports.
-International recognition of cacao sustainability certifications.
-Partners in Transformati on Import Promotion Desk Exhibit regenerative and sustainable best practices Exhibition of regenerative and sustainable best practices at the international level (conferences, summits, forums, etc.).
-Planning leadership team, PMO and Board of Directors Interest from governments, investors and research institutions Global recognition as regenerative cacao farmers Chocolate scorecard Establish wellness Tourism Services Creation of wellness tourism services related to cacao.
-Hospitality Manager Diversification of complementary tourist activities bringing in economic benefits to the community Increased tourist market Casa Rivera Del Cacao Design Native Plants Nutrition plans Creation of food plans for volunteer tourists based on native plants (ancestral food).
-Accomodation and Food Coordinator Recover native edible plants Take advantage of edible plants from the agroforestry system A self-sufficient community ecosystem in the long term Ancestral foods: What should you know before using it in your menu?
+Output How?
+Who is in charge?
+Details Outcome Objective Evidence Exhibit regenerative and sustainable best practices Exhibition of regenerative and sustainable best practices at the international level (conferences, summits, forums, etc.) Planning leadership team, PMO and Board of Directors Interest from governments, investors and research institutions Clobal recognition as regenerative cacao farmers Chocolate scorecard Establish wellness Tourism Services Creation of wellness tourism services related to cacao Hospitality Manager Diversification of complementary tourist activities bringing in economic benefits to the community Increased tourist market Casa Rivera Del Cacao Design Native Plants Nutrition plans Creation of food plans for volunteer tourists based on native plants (ancestral food) Accomodation and Food Coordinator Recover native edible plants Take advantage of edible plants from the agroforestry system A self-sufficient community ecosystem in the long term Ancestral foods: What should you know before using it in your menu?